NWSL calls off weekend games after allegations against coach | Professional | Journal Gazette

 Riley was WPS Coach of the Year in 2011 and earned the same honors in the NWSL in 2017 and 2018.
 The Courage won the NWSL championship in 2018 and 2019.

-The NWSL Players' Association said Friday that it requested that this weekend's games be postponed.
-The union said it hoped fans would understand and support the decision.

-“It is OK to take space to process, to feel and to take care of yourself,” the union said.
-“In fact, it's more than OK, it's a priority.
-That, as players, will be our focus this weekend.”

-The union has also called for an independent investigation of the allegations leveled at Riley.
-The union demanded the suspension of any league or club staff who have been accused of violating the league's antiharassment policy or of failing to report misconduct, no matter when it occurred.
+The NWSL Players' Association has called for an independent investigation of the allegations leveled at Riley.
+The union also demanded the suspension of any league or club staff who have been accused of violating the league's antiharassment policy or of failing to report misconduct, no matter when it occurred.

 In its ninth season, the NWSL has been rocked by several recent scandals involving team officials.